mThunderbird/SafeMap/README.md

 # 🛡️ SafeZone

 SafeZone is a community-powered safety awareness platform built with React and Firebase.

 It enables users to share and view safety reports anonymously, browse an incident map, and connect through a simple community forum — all with privacy by design.

-Deployed via Docker on Heroku
+Deployed via Docker on Heroku.

 Visit here: [SafeMap](https://safemap-8e8ffc338a58.herokuapp.com/)

 ---